jcstrachan/movie-director-quiz/readme.txt

-You will need to create a config.py containing an API key for TMDB
+You will need to create a config.py containing an API key and access token for TMDB

 These can be obtained at https://www.themoviedb.org/